 Google’s take on recovering from a broad core update

-Over the years, Google has given slightly mixed messages about how possible it is to recover from a broad core update — at least until the next one is rolled out — and how desirable it is to even try.
+Over the years, Google has given mixed messages about how possible it is to recover from a broad core algorithm update — at least until the next one is rolled out — and how desirable it is to even try!

-On the one hand, their support page dedicated to the topic is explicit that “pages that drop after a core update don’t have anything wrong to fix.”
+For a long time, the company’s support materials about core updates stated fairly explicitly that “pages that drop after a core update don’t have anything wrong to fix.”

-On the other, John Mueller, Webmaster Trends Analyst at Google — a key public face of the company when it comes to advising site owners on SEO — has indicated a few times that it IS, in fact, possible to make changes to your site that can bring lost traffic back after a core update — and before the next one is rolled out, too.
+And John Mueller, Webmaster Trends Analyst at Google — a key public face of the company when it comes to advising site owners on SEO — has indicated a few times that it is, in fact, possible to make changes to your site that can bring lost traffic back after a core update, and before the next one is rolled out, too.

-The hangout below contains a particularly clear statement from him on this — see the opening few minutes, where Search Engine Land’s Barry Schwartz discusses the issue of recovery with him.
+The hangout below contains a particularly clear statement from him on this — in the opening few minutes, where Search Engine Land’s Barry Schwartz discusses the issue of recovery with him.